Spooni-Development/spooni_development_website/docs/doc_scripts/spooni/spooni_build_my_home.md

     TriggerEvent('kd_clothingstore:openWardrobe', false)
 end

+-- New Stage
 function CustomNewStageEvent(owner, type, stage)
     -- Custom Event to trigger when upgrading house / next building step end

+-- Tax
 function TaxNotPaid(houseID, type, ledger)
-    -- Custom Event to trigger when a house has failed paying tax --return false -- use this when the house should not get deleted and only access should get revoked return true -- use this when the house should get deleted from db end
+    -- Custom Event to trigger when a house has failed paying tax -- return false -- use this when the house should not get deleted and only access should get revoked return true -- use this when the house should get deleted from db end

+-- Custom Inventory
+function CustomInventory()
+    -- Custom Event to trigger when you have a custom Inventory return false end

+-- Debug
+function Debug(...)
+    if Config.DevMode then
+        print(...)
+    end
+end
 ```
 :::